Motjery/hyperscanning-tool/README.md

 It is necessary to first launch servers 1 and 2 on the computer to receive the data extract by the 2 raspberry pi.

-Also, you have to launch puredata to obtain the sound feedback and processing to obtain the visual feedback.
+Also, you have to launch puredata to obtain the sound feedback (sound_distorsion_com.pd) and processing to obtain the visual feedback (sketch_sphere_lisse_communication.pde).

 Finally, you must launch wii_visual.py which allows you to display the graphs.
 The latter uses pyqtgraph on python3.6